Sand cat: Threats

 Habitat degradation and loss of sand dunes due to human activities are considered major threats to sand cat populations in Western Asia, where uncontrolled hunting and persecution of predators using poisoned baits are common practices.
 The sand cat's small-mammal prey-base depends on having adequate vegetation, which may experience large fluctuations due to drought or declines due to desertification and loss of natural vegetation.

 Fencing of protected areas threatens the sand cat in Saudi Arabia, where several individuals were found stuck in fences.

 In Iran, vulnerable arid ecosystems are being rapidly degraded by human settlement and activity, especially livestock grazing.

 In Uzbekistan, drifting sand areas are increasing, as local people uproot shrubs for use as firewood and as a substrate for silk worm (Bombyx mori) cocoons.

 In the Sahara, sand cats have been killed in traps laid out by inhabitants of oases targeting foxes and golden jackals (Canis aureus) or in retaliation for killing poultry.

 Several cases of sand cats having been killed by domestic dogs (C. familiaris) were reported in Israel and Iran.

 In Israel, the sand cat was thought to be threatened by predation from caracals (Caracal caracal) and wolves (Canis lupus).

 Sand cats have also been caught for the pet trade in the United Arab Emirates and in Iraq.
 In Baghdad, two sand cats were presented to a local nursery in 2012 that had been sold as pets; they died a week later.
-In 2014 and 2015, four sand cats were trapped alive by local truffle collectors and offered for sale in a wildlife market in Bagdad; their fate is unknown.
+In 2014 and 2015, four sand cats were trapped alive by local truffle collectors and offered for sale in a wildlife market in Baghdad; their fate is unknown.

-Sand cats may be at risk of transfer of diseases from domestic and feral cats encroaching desert areas.
+Sand cats may be at risk of transfer of diseases from domestic and feral cats encroaching on desert areas.
 In Saudi Arabia, one of 17 wild-caught sand cats was tested positive for feline leukaemia virus.